HERE AND NOW: Assistive Technology and FAPE

 The IDEA and California law require IEP teams to consider whether a student with a disability requires assistive technology ("AT") devices and/or services to receive a FAPE.
 Technology advances and emerging case law pose increasing challenges for districts to comply with this legal mandate.
 This session examines AT through an overview of statutes—including the new California law requiring districts to increase students' access to AT—and regulations, recent decisions and official guidance.
 We will discuss responding to parental AT requests, assessments and factors to consider in determining whether AT is necessary for FAPE, incorporating AT into the IEP, the use of AT devices outside of school, and much more.

-ALL THINGS CONSIDERED: Serving Students with ADHD
+ALL THINGS CONSIDERED: English Learners with Disabilities

 This highly popular session provides an overview of the most important recent cases from the Office of Administrative Hearings and the courts—and why they matter to special educators.
 We also highlight new guidance from the U.S. Department of Education on several relevant topics, as well as newsworthy legal developments affecting special education in educators in California.

 Full Registration - includes both Fall & Spring sessions: $385

 $360 per registrant, includes both Fall and Spring sessions

 Each Session Includes: